 We believe the ultimate impact of the Act on the financial industry will be shaped largely by the outcome of these rulemakings.
 Because the rules will be issued over a period of time, the actual effect of the Act therefore will be known only in the coming months and years.
 In addition, entities affected by the Act will have an opportunity to comment on the new regulations as they are drafted and finalized by the regulators, making participation in the process critical.
-Arnold & Porter attorneys are available to assist you with assessing the impact of the legislation on your business and participating in the comment process.
+Arnold & Porter has created a collection of advisories on various aspects of the Act that explain the implications of the new rules and new entities that the law mandates - from the Financial Stability Oversight Council to the systemic risk determination process, to fair-lending issues and the restrictions embodied in the new "Volcker rule," as well as many others.
+The compendium can be found here.